chrisdonahue/sheetsage/README.md

 **`./sheetsage.sh -j <YOUR_SONG>`**

-Note that this will likely take several minutes to complete - consider transcribing a shorter segment when using Jukebox.
+Note that this will likely take several minutes to complete - consider transcribing a shorter segment when using Jukebox (see [above](#transcribing-a-shorter-segment))

 ## HookTheory dataset

-Along with Sheet Sage, we also release a new dataset of **50 hours of aligned melody and harmony annotations** derived from [Hooktheory's TheoryTab DB](https://www.hooktheory.com/theorytab) under [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US). **[The dataset can be downloaded here as a simple, MIR-friendly JSON format (20MB)](https://nlp.stanford.edu/data/cdonahue/sheetsage/hooktheory/Hooktheory.json.gz "917b7cd58f5f4e07d6c36acf7bfad958c99ee05472dab3555399141094698e0c").** Because the annotations are of commercial music, no audio is included in the dataset. **[Click here for a standalone IPython notebook demonstrating how to explore the dataset](https://github.com/chrisdonahue/sheetsage/blob/main/notebooks/Dataset.ipynb)**.
+Sheet Sage was trained on a new dataset of **50 hours of aligned melody and harmony annotations** derived from [Hooktheory's TheoryTab DB](https://www.hooktheory.com/theorytab), which we release alongside this system under a [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US) license. **[The dataset can be downloaded here as a simple, MIR-friendly JSON format (20MB)](https://nlp.stanford.edu/data/cdonahue/sheetsage/hooktheory/Hooktheory.json.gz "917b7cd58f5f4e07d6c36acf7bfad958c99ee05472dab3555399141094698e0c")** (no audio is included). **[Click here for a standalone IPython notebook demonstrating how to explore the dataset](https://github.com/chrisdonahue/sheetsage/blob/main/notebooks/Dataset.ipynb)**.

 The dataset is a simple JSON object where each annotation is keyed by its HookTheory ID.
 We pre-split the data (see the `split` field) into train, validation, and testing subsets in a 8:1:1 ratio stratified by artist name.
 The `tags` field contains various high-level tags; for training melody transcription models, we recommend filtering down to annotations that contain the `AUDIO_AVAILABLE` and `MELODY` tags, and filtering out annotations that contain the `TEMPO_CHANGES` tag.
 In the `alignment` field, we include both the original user-specified alignment from HookTheory and our refined alignment (see our paper for details); your system may use either (or neither!) during training.